 The eggs are usually collected using a fine, hollow needle guided by ultrasound.
 Around the same time of the oocyte collection for the woman, the man produces a semen sample.
 The sperm is assessed and prepared for fertilization.
 As soon as the eggs are extracted from the ovaries, they are placed into a nutrient "embryo culture" medium with the sperm and then placed in an incubator overnight.
 The next day, the eggs are observed through a microscope to see if fertilization has occurred.
 By the next day, cell division will have started and the embryo might now have two or four cells.

 The embryos will be checked by our expert embryologists to ensure that they are developing normally and, if all is well, embryo transfer can take place.
 The embryos, together with a tiny amount of nutrient fluid, are put into a catheter and placed into the woman's uterus through her cervix with a special ultrasound guidance by one of our IVF doctors.
 By transferring one or two embryos we reduce the risk of a multiple pregnancy.
 Occasionally, in older patients, we transfer three embryos.
 If there are 'spare' embryos of good quality, these can be frozen and stored for use in a future treatment cycle if needed.

 The embryo transfer procedure is critical.
 The procedure is short and generally painless.
-Afterwords, the woman will be advised to rest for a short time and then go home and "carry on as normal".
+Afterwards, the woman will be advised to rest for a short time and then go home and "carry on as normal."